5 reasons why the equine industry needs Apprentice Grooms!

 2. Apprenticeships introduce new grooms to the industry in the right way

-One reason the equine industry needs Apprentice Grooms is because it encourages grooms by giving them the framework and support to see their learning period through to the end by:
+One reason the equine industry needs Apprentice Grooms is that it encourages grooms by giving them the framework and support to see their learning period through to the end by:

 - defining a set training period, usually of 12-18 months depending on the course and level they’re completing